Hadto note

 Chapter 12 adds the missing constraint: none of that clarity matters much if the founder has not decided what kind of life the business is supposed to make possible.

-A lot of small businesses drift because the owner sets targets for revenue, output, and growth before setting standards for life.
+A lot of small businesses drift because the owner sets targets for revenue, output, and growth before setting standards for the business they are actually willing to own.

 So the company gets better at doing the wrong thing.
-It scales availability instead of freedom.
-It multiplies obligations instead of leverage.
+It scales availability instead of control.
+It multiplies obligations instead of trust.
 It becomes a more orderly version of overwork.

 What a Primary Aim changes